-John Kitchen (Doctor of Ministry, Trinity International University) has been the senior pastor at Stow Alliance Fellowship in Stow, Ohio, since 2001.
+John Kitchen is the author of Philippians for Pastors in the Kress Biblical Commentary series.
+Dr. Kitchen (Doctor of Ministry, Trinity International University) has been the senior pastor at Stow Alliance Fellowship in Stow, Ohio, since 2001.
 Prior to that, he pastored the Plymouth Alliance Church in Plymouth, Wisconsin from 1987-2001.
-Dr. Kitchen is also the author of Philippians for Pastors in the Kress Biblical Commentary series.

 In addition to his Doctor of Ministry degree, Dr. Kitchen earned a B.A. from Crown College and Master’s of Divinity from Columbia International University.